Sermons

 27 September 2020

 How are you feeling after 8 weeks of stage 4 lockdowns?
 How are you feeling after 6 months of restrictions on what some call basic human liberties and rights?
-Do you feel like fighting back?
-Do you feel like sometimes joining the protesters and fighting the system?
-Can you imagine how many times Jesus was… Read more
+Do… Read more

 Year A – 16th Sunday after Pentecost – A generous God